 Morning back stiffness: why you wake up stiff and how to ease it

-Explained by Andrey, founder of Gravity Stretching
+Explained by the founder of the method

 Morning back stiffness relief is what you want when the first thing your back does each day is complain.
 If you wake up stiff, ache until you get moving, or need ten slow minutes before you feel human, you are not broken - your back stayed still all night and forgot how to move, and it can be helped to remember.
 Gentle decompression is where that starts.